OurTask/task/README.md

 $ black .
 ```

+## GitHub Environment

+For "release" of this package, we create a dedicated Environment in [GitHub](https://docs.github.com/en/actions/managing-workflow-runs-and-deployments/managing-deployments/managing-environments-for-deployment#creating-an-environment).

 ## GitHub Actions

 Make sure to have set "Read and write permissions" for the Workflow permissions for the Organization's Actions (https://github.com/organizations/OurTask/settings/actions) and save those settings.